joshkennede/Solver/README.md

     - Real column name
     - Table name
     - Database name
-    - Customer's unique id tied to custome column names
+    - Customer's unique id tied to customer column names
   - Write the necessary logic to map the query from problem #1 endpoints to get the customer's custom column names.
     - This would be done in the Solver.Service library.
 ## Problem - 3